microsoft/vscode-jupyter/README.md

 ## Working with other Languages

-The Jupyter Extension supports other languages such as Julia and R (as well as Python) in VS Code Insiders with our new Native Notebooks Experience!
+The Jupyter Extension supports other languages such as Julia and R in VS Code Insiders with our latest Native VS Code Notebooks Experience!

 ### Quick Start